 Here’s our list of the best British forex brokers.

-British trader?
-Here’s what to look for in a forex broker
+What British traders should look for in a UK forex broker

-There are a few important key points to note if you are a British trader and choosing an FCA regulated broker regarding what is permitted and not in terms of the regulation.
+There are a few important points to note if you are a British trader and planning to choose an FCA regulated broker regarding what is permitted and what’s not in terms of regulations.
 The FCA are well-known as one of the more stringent in terms of the rules they apply, though this is ultimately for your benefit and protection.

 The first thing to keep in mind is related to leverage.
 Under FCA regulation like CySEC and ESMA brokers, this is capped at 30:1 for no professional traders.
 As a professional you can access as much as 400:1 leverage if you meet the criteria to qualify as a professional trader.